cryptomood/api/go/README.md

 2.  make sure you have at least the latest stable version of Golang
 3.  install [protoc tool](https://github.com/golang/protobuf) and [protoc-gen-go](https://github.com/golang/protobuf/tree/master/protoc-gen-go)
 3.  transpile proto file to `*.go` file with `protoc -I .. -I $GOPATH/src --go_out=plugins=grpc:./ ../types.proto`
     This will generate transpiled file into current directory.
-To adhere golang conventions, move it to dir named ie. types.
+To adhere golang conventions and also to make these examples work, compiler should be able to find this file.
+Otherwise put it into your GOPATH directory (`$GOPATH/src/types`) and then just import it like
+    `import types`.
 4. Load credentials

     ```